About genes, cancer and family history

 Many people with cancer in the family worry that they are at greater risk of getting it themselves.
 But as we’ve seen, this isn’t the case for most people.
 Cancer mostly occurs in older people.
 It is a common disease.
 1 in 3 people in the UK get cancer at some point in their lives.
 So, most families will include at least one person who has had cancer.
 Having a couple of relatives diagnosed with cancer when over the age of 60 doesn’t mean there is a cancer gene running in the family.

 Genetics specialists estimate that only about 2 or 3 in every 100 cancers diagnosed (2 – 3%) are linked to an inherited gene fault.

 The strength of your family history depends on

 - Who in your family has had cancer

 - How old they were at diagnosis

-The more relatives who have had cancer, and the younger they were at diagnosis, the stronger your family history.
+The more relatives who have had the same or related cancers, and the younger they were at diagnosis, the stronger your family history.
 And the more likely it is that cancers are being caused by an inherited faulty gene.
 You may have a strong family history if any of these situations apply to you